YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 ---

 # Randoop Write-up
+As stated by it's creators:
+Do you love writing unit tests to find bugs in your programs?
+Or, would you prefer that the tests were written for you automatically?

 Randoop is a program that automatically generates JUnit test files for Java classes.
 Randoop outputs two kinds of tests: